PrivateAIM/documentation/src/guide/user/proposal.md

 ##  Approval

-Before an analysis can be performed based on your submitted proposal, it must be approved by the stations you selected.
+Before an analysis can be performed based on your submitted proposal, it must be approved by the nodes you selected.
 See the [Admin Guide](../admin/proposal-review.md) for details on how this process will be handled by the admin.